Welcome to Waterloo Park, downtown Austin’s largest greenspace!

 With year-round concerts, cultural events, community festivals, and so much more, Moody Amphitheater will be your new go-to destination for live entertainment in downtown Austin.

-Designed and built into the natural fabric of Waterloo Park, the Moody Amphitheater features more than 38,000 square feet of grass on the Love, Tito’s Lawn, comfortably fitting up to 5,000 people at a time.
+Designed and built into the natural fabric of Waterloo Park, the Moody Amphitheater features more than 38,000 square feet of grass on the Great Lawn, comfortably fitting up to 5,000 people at a time.
 Unlike other major entertainment venues, park-goers will be able to picnic, play, or perform on the stage when it is not being used for large-scale concerts produced by our partners at Live Nation Entertainment and C3 Presents.

 - Venue capacity: 5,000